 As Maui runs, it records how available resources are being utilized.
 Each iteration (RMPOLLINTERVAL seconds) it updates fairshare resource utilization statistics.
-Currently, resource utilization is measured in accordance with the FSPOLICY parameter allowing various aspects of resource consumption information to be tracked.
+Resource utilization is tracked in accordance with the FSPOLICY parameter allowing various aspects of resource consumption information to be measured.
 This parameter allows selection of both the types of resources to be tracked and the method of tracking.
-It provides the option of tracking usage by dedicated or consumed resources, where dedicated usage tracks what the scheduler assigns to the job while consumed usage tracks what the job actually uses.
-An example may clarify this.
+It provides the option of tracking usage by dedicated or consumed resources, where dedicated usage tracks what the scheduler assigns to the job and consumed usage tracks what the job actually uses.

+An example may clarify the use of the FSPOLICY parameter.
 Assume a 4 processor job is running a parallel '/bin/sleep' for 15 minutes.
 It will have a dedicated fairshare usage of 1 proc-hour but a consumed fairshare usage of essentially nothing since it did not consume anything.
 Most often, dedicated fairshare usage is used on dedicated resource platforms while consumed tracking is used in shared SMP environments.